keeganmjgreen/constrained_node_allocation_balancer/README.md

 The tree is traversed level by level (iterating over the nodes at each level) because...

 Theorem: When distributing the root allotment level by level, root to leaves, it is impossible for a node X to receive an allotment that is too much for its descendants.
-Say the leaves among those descendents were the first to be iterated over and thus recieved the largest possible allotment satisfying their and their parents' limits.
+Say the leaves among those descendants were the first to be iterated over and thus recieved the largest possible allotment satisfying their and their parents' limits.
 If node X's limit was reached, then node X's descendants are guaranteed to have headroom.
 If node X's limit was not reached, Remove inactive

 Limiting children???